-Synopsis: Despite a tremendous miracle, the disciples continue to lack faith – Mark 4:35-41.
+SYNOPSIS – Despite a tremendous miracle, the calming of a tempest, the disciples continued to lack faith – Mark 4:35-41.

-After teaching the multitude in the vicinity of Capernaum, Jesus set out across the Sea of Galilee with his disciples.
-During their passage, a violent storm blew down upon the lake that frightened the disciples.
-Storms were common on the Sea of Galilee and several of the disciples were fishermen familiar with them.
-To be so frightened indicates that this was a particularly severe storm.
-The Greek rendered “storm” can mean “hurricane” or “whirlwind.”
+After teaching a multitude in the vicinity of Capernaum, Jesus set out across the Sea of Galilee with his disciples.
+During their passage, a violent storm blew down on the lake and frightened the disciples.
+Storms were common on the lake and several of the disciples were fishermen familiar with the area.
+To be so frightened indicates a particularly severe storm.
+The Greek rendered “storm” can mean “hurricane, tempest, whirlwind.”

-What precipitated this storm was the statement of Jesus to his disciples: “Let us go over to the other side.”
-Where the “other side” becomes clear in the next story about the demoniac from the area of Gerasenes (Mark 5:1-20).
+What precipitated the storm was the statement by Jesus to his disciples – “Let us go over to the other side.”
+Where the “other side” was is made clear in the next story about the demoniac in the area of Gerasenes – (Mark 5:1-20).

-The only time in the synoptic gospels where Jesus is described as sleeping is here while he slept during a violent storm.
-That he needed to sleep demonstrates his genuine humanity.
-That he slept during a storm showed that his trust was in God.
+The only time in the synoptic gospels when Jesus is said to be sleeping is in this story.
+That he needed to sleep demonstrated his genuine humanity.
+That he slept during a storm showed his trust in God.

-The disciples addressed him as “teacher,” an indication they did not understand who Jesus really was.
-They viewed him as little more than a teacher or “rabbi.”
-At the end of this story, they will ask, “Who is this man?”
+The disciples addressed him as “teacher.”
+This indicates they did not understand who Jesus really was; they viewed him as little more than a teacher or “rabbi.”
+At the end of this story, they will ask rather explicitly – “Who is this man?”

-The disciples did not perform well in this incident; they were in great fear and acted accordingly.
-Furthermore, they woke Jesus out of fear and in a sudden way.
+The disciples did not perform well in this incident.
+They were in great fear and acted accordingly.
+Furthermore, they woke Jesus from fear and quite suddenly.
 Finally, Jesus charged them with having no faith.
-The irony is that they were even more fearful after he had calmed the storm.
+The irony is they were even more fearful after he had calmed the storm.

 (Jonah 1:4-17) – “But Yahweh sent out a great wind upon the sea, and there was a mighty tempest on the sea, so that the ship was like to be broken.
 Then the mariners were afraid and cried every man unto his god; and they cast forth the wares that were in the ship into the sea, to lighten it unto them.
 But Jonah was gone down into the innermost parts of the ship; and he lay fast asleep.”

-In the ancient mind, the sea was associated with the powers of chaos and evil.
+In the ancient mind, the sea was associated with chaos.
 Regardless, no opposition to Jesus could succeed until his mission was finished, not even the forces of nature.
-This “opposition” arose after he had instructed the disciple to proceed to the other side of the Sea of Galilee.
-The passage portrays the storm’s reaction to the determination of Jesus to cross to the other side as virtually instantaneous.
+This “opposition” arose after he instructed the disciples to proceed to the other side of the Sea of Galilee.
+The passage portrays the storm’s reaction to his determination to cross to the other side as virtually instantaneous.

-Not only did the wind cease at his command, the sea was also calmed immediately.
-This demonstrates the miraculous nature of what had occurred; winds can suddenly cease but a body of water with its surface stirred by a storm takes time to return to a peaceful state.
+Not only did the wind cease at his command, but the sea was also calmed, and immediately so.
+This demonstrates the miraculous nature of what had occurred.
+Winds can suddenly cease but a body of water with its surface stirred by a storm takes time to return to a peaceful state.

-Jesus then questioned his disciples (“how is it that you have no faith”).
-Apparently, by this time in his ministry, he had expected his disciples to acquire faith, yet even this tremendous ‘nature miracle’ failed to produce true faith.
-Instead, it raised the question in their minds: “Who is this man?”
+Jesus then questioned his disciples (“How is it that you have no faith”).
+Apparently, by this time, he expected his disciples to acquire faith, yet even his tremendous ‘nature miracle’ failed to produce real faith.
+Instead, it raised the question – “Who is this man?”

-As powerful as this miracle was, it did not by itself answer that question.
-Even though the disciples were “insiders” closely associated with Jesus, they reacted like the crowds on the “outside” to which he spoke only in parables.
-Nevertheless, even though the disciples requested the help of Jesus out of fear and not from faith, he responded by delivering them from the immediate danger.
+As powerful as this miracle was, by itself it did not answer the question.
+Even though the disciples were “insiders” closely associated with Jesus, they reacted like the crowds on the “outside” to whom he spoke in parables.
+Nevertheless, even though the disciples requested his help from fear, not from faith, he responded by delivering them from the immediate danger.